MetaMask/SIPs/SIPS/sip-29.md

 };
 ```

-The type for an `onAssetConversion` handler function’s arguments is:
+The type for an `onAssetsConversion` handler function’s arguments is:

 ```typescript
 type Conversion = {